stat4701/2014/_posts/2014-02-24-Gabi-Project-Post-2.md

 * Perform some statistics to better understand data and any existing relationships
 * To explore links between the lack of physical activity and obessity
 * Develop statistics on data resulting in some reliable metric
-* First cut at visualization
+* First cut at visualization in R